Working with filters

 }

-There are three types of filter operations available:
+There are four types of filter operations available:

 • Table operations.
 These operations allow you to create sets of conditions for filtering based on pre-defined condition options available for each field type.